 The HDR, SL-R, and Ripley feature a tapered headtube that works with new tapered steerer forks.

 Known as mixed tapered, or "ZS44/28.6 | EC49/40" in the Standardized Headset Identification System.
 This standard is compatible with both the Chris King Inset 3 and certain Cane Creek headsets (see our webstore for the offerings.)
 The Hakkalügi Disc features a tapered steerer too, with the following S.H.I.S identification: IS41/IS52.
 If you want information about these standards visit www.bicycleheadsets.com.
-If you've already got a perfectly usable fork with a traditional 11/s" steerer tube that you'd like to use, simply install an adapter that will make your fork work on the Mojos HDR and SL-R, and Ripley.
-Both Chris King and Cane Creek make adapter style headsets that will adapt our 1.5 cup to your $1^{1}/{8}$ fork.
-For those who like to experiment with head angle and changing steering aeometry, Cane Creek now offers a headset called the AngleSet, which is compatible with the Mojos HDR and SL-R, and Ripley.
-The AngleSet allows you to adjust the head tube angle of the bike in $\frac{1}{2}$ degree increments, from +1.5° to -1.5°.
+If you've already got a perfectly usable fork with a traditional 11/8" steerer tube that you'd like to use, simply install an adapter that will make your fork work on the Mojo HDR, Mojo SL-R and Ripley.
+Both Chris King and Cane Creek make adapter style headsets that will adapt our 1.5 cup to your 11/8" fork.
+For those who like to experiment with head angle and changing steering geometry, Cane Creek now offers a headset called the AngleSet, which is compatible with the Mojo HDR, Mojo SL-R and Ripley.
+The AngleSet allows you to adjust the head tube angle of the bike in 1/2" degree increments, from $+1.5^{\circ}$ to -1.5° .